Brill's Companions in Classical Studies

 The Cambridge Companion to Herodotus / edited by Carolyn Dewald and John Marincola, PA4004 .C36 2006

 The Papyrological Navigator (PN) supports searching, browsing, and aggregation of ancient papyrological documents and related materials.
 Papyri.info aggregates material from these sites:

 The CWKB knowledge base assembles data about Classical works - 1,550 authors and 5,200 texts, with variants forms in the main modern languages of Classical studies and common abbreviations.
 The knowledge base also contains the linking heuristics to the passage level for 6,732 manifestations of Classical works.
 CWKB does not aim at creating a new canon of Classical literature, but provides a concordance to existing canons and workID registries.

 Packard Humanities Institute Classical Latin Texts Online

-The Packard Humanities Institute‘s collection of digital Latin texts is now available free online.
-Previously, this collection was only available on the PHI #5 CD-ROM.
-It contains the texts of over 350 Latin Authors, including almost all Latin texts before 200 CE, (with a handful of later authors), which are now readable and searchable online.
+The Packard Humanities Institute‘s collection of digital Latin texts contains the texts of over 350 Latin Authors, including almost all Latin texts before 200 CE, (with a handful of later authors).
 It allows simple word and concordance searches.

-The Packard Humanities Institute (PHI) is a non-profit foundation dedicated to archaeology, music, film preservation, historic conservation, and early education.
+The Packard Humanities Institute (PHI) is a non-profit foundation dedicated to archaeology, historic conservation, and more.